kyverno/load-testing/k6/README.md

 ## How does it work?

 Under the surface we're using [k6](https://k6.io/) as load testing.
 It's written in Go but the tests are written in JavaScript.
-You can either check existing tests or read the [documentation(https://k6.io/docs/)].
+You can either check existing tests or read the [documentation](https://k6.io/docs/).
 Existing tests are in the `tests/` subfolder.

-To start the tests you can use the `start.sh` script and provide three paremeters:
+To start the tests you can use the `start.sh` script and provide three parameters:

 1. the script you want to execute (e.g. tests/my-test.js)
 2. the number of concurrent "users" (in k6 they're called virtual users or vus)